 Offsets are the lateral measurements from the baseline to fix the positions of the different objects of the work with respect to the baseline.
 These are generally set at right angle offsets.
 It can also be drawn with the help of a tape.
 There are two kinds of offsets:

-The measurements are taken at right angle to the survey line called perpendicular or right-angled offsets.
+The measurements are taken at a right angle to the survey line called perpendicular or right-angled offsets.
 For setting perpendicular offsets any one of the following methods is used:

 - Using cross staffs